jwulf/zeebe-client-node-js/guide/content/zbclient/connection.md

 ## Environmentalizing the connection

 The ZBClient constructor examines the environment for the variable `ZEEBE_ADDRESS`.
-By setting this variable in your various environments (for example via `docker-compose.yml` or a K8s config map), and using the zero-conf constructor, your code is portable.
+By setting this variable in your various environments (for example via an environment variable, `docker-compose.yml` or a K8s config map), and using the zero-conf constructor, your code is portable.

 For example, given an `index.js|ts` file like this: